teuncortooms/scholt/Recipes/README.md

 Open Seq on the Aspire Dashboard to see (structured) logs.

 ### Database
 The connection string is generated and can be found in the Aspire Dashboard, in the environment vars of the Recipes app (in the panel that opens when you click the api).
-The string will look like this:
+The string will look something like this:

 ```
 Server=127.0.0.1,50688;User ID=sa;Password=Pd6jWYZzC4RjH2Gqa8AwRq;TrustServerCertificate=true;Initial Catalog=Recipes-Teun;Integrated Security=false